rickcollette/peaceful/README.md

 ### Shortcuts

-router provides shortcut methods for common HTTP methods like GET, POST, PUT, DELETE.
+peaceful router provides shortcut methods for common HTTP methods like GET, POST, PUT, DELETE.
 They are used like this:

 ```go
 r.GET("/path", handlerFunc)